-Under modern technology, the power output of equipment such as internal combustion engines and motors is getting stronger and stronger, but without the cooperation of the precision gear of the reducer, the efficiency of the operation will be affected.
+With the constant development of modern technology, the power output of equipment, such as internal combustion engines and motors is getting stronger and stronger.
+To attain the full efficiency of these power sources, reducers are incorporated.

-The reducer is an independent closed transmission device between the prime mover and the working machine, used to reduce the speed and increase the torque to meet the needs of various working machines.
+A mechanical reducer is an independent closed transmission device between the prime power source and the working machine, used to reduce the speed and increase the torque to meet the needs of various machines.

-Overview of the operation principle of the reducer
+Overview of the Operation Principle of A Reducer

 Reduction motors, also known as gear reduction motors and gear motors, are modular combinations.
-They are combined with a motor and a reducer.
-At the same time, the output torque is increased.
-The gear mechanism or other mechanisms (such as cycloidal gears or planetary gears) make the speed of the motor drops.
+They combine a motor and a reducer.

 - Single-stage cylindrical gear reducer:

-A single-stage cylindrical gear reducer is suitable for a reduction ratio of 3~5.
-The gear teeth can be straight, helical teeth, or herringbone teeth.
-The box is usually cast iron or welded by steel plates.
-Rolling bearings are commonly used for bearings, and sliding bearings are only used for heavy loads or extremely high speeds.
+A single-stage cylindrical gear reducer is suitable for a reduction ratio of 3~5:1.
+The gear teeth can be straight, helical, or herringbone shape.
+The gear box is usually made of cast iron or welded steel plates.
+Roller bearings are commonly used, and sliding bearings are only used for heavy loads or extremely high speeds.

 - Two-stage cylindrical gear reducer:

-Two-stage cylindrical gear reducers are divided into three types: expansion type, split type, and coaxial type, suitable for reduction ratios of 8-40.
+Two-stage cylindrical gear reducers are divided into three types: expansion type cylindrical gear reducer, split type cylindrical gear reducer, and coaxial type cylindrical gear reducer, and are suitable for reduction ratios of 8-40.

-- Shunt type: High-speed shunt is generally used.
-Because the gear is arranged symmetrically concerning the bearing, the force on the gear and the bearing is more even.
+- Spur type: Generally used for high-speed applications.
+Because the gears are arranged symmetrically, they can be used where the force on the gear and the bearing will be large.
 To make the total axial force on the shaft smaller, the helix directions of the two pairs of gears should be opposite.
-The structure is more complicated, and it is often used in places with high power and variable loads.
+This structure is more complicated, and it is often used in places with high power and variable loads.

 - Coaxial type: The axial size of the reducer is larger, the intermediate shaft is longer, and the rigidity is poor.
 When the oil immersion depths of the two large gears are similar, the load-carrying capacity of the high-speed gears cannot be fully utilized.
-Often used in places where the input and output shafts are coaxial.
+These gears are often used in places where the input and output shafts are coaxial.

 - Single-stage bevel gear reducer:

-A single-stage bevel gear reducer is suitable for a reduction ratio of 2~4.
-The transmission ratio should not be too large to reduce the size of the bevel gear and facilitate processing.
-It is only used in transmissions where two axes intersect perpendicularly.
+A single-stage bevel gear reducer is suitable for a reduction ratio of 2~4:1.
+The transmission ratio should not be too large to keep the size of the bevel gear required low, and to facilitate load transfer.
+Bevel gear reducers are used in transmissions where two axes intersect perpendicularly.

-Conical and cylindrical gear reducers are suitable for reduction ratios of 8-15.
-Bevel gears should be arranged in a high-speed stage to reduce the size of bevel gears.
-Bevel gears can be straight or curved teeth.
-Cylindrical gears are mostly helical teeth, which can offset part of the axial force of bevel gears.
+Conical and cylindrical gear reducers are suitable for reduction ratios of 8-15:1.
+These gears work best for high-speed applications where small size bevel gears are used.
+Bevel gears can have straight or curved teeth.
+Cylindrical gears are usually made with helical teeth, which can offset part of the axial force of bevel gears.

-There are mainly cylindrical worm reducers, arc toroidal worm reducers, conical worm reducers, and worm-gear reducers, among which cylindrical worm reducers are the most used.
+There are mainly cylindrical worm gear reducers, arc toroidal worm gear reducers, conical worm gear reducers, and worm gear reducers, among which cylindrical worm gear reducers are the most used.

 - Planetary gear reducer:

-Due to the structure of the planetary reducer, the minimum single-stage reduction is 3, and the maximum generally does not exceed 10.
+Due to the structure of the planetary gear reducer (planetary reducers), the minimum single-stage reduction is 3, and the maximum generally does not exceed 10.
 The common reduction ratio is 3/4/5/6/8/10, and the number of stages of the reducer generally does not exceed 3, but some are large.
 The reduction ratio custom reducer has 4 levels of reduction.

-Compared with other reducers, planetary reducers have high rigidity, high precision (single-stage can be within 1 minute), high transmission efficiency (single-stage 97%-98%), high torque, volume ratio, lifetime maintenance-free, etc. Features.
+Compared with other reducers, planetary gear reducer has high rigidity, high precision (single-stage can be within 1 minute), high transmission efficiency (single-stage 97%-98%), high torque, volume ratio, lifetime maintenance-free, etc. features.
 Because of these characteristics, planetary reducers are mostly installed on stepper motors and servo motors to reduce speed, increase torque, and match inertia.